Hypertension/High Blood Pressure Health Center

 What Are the Side Effects of ACE Inhibitors?

-Like any drug, an ACE inhibitor is like to have some side effects.
-The most likely ones include:
+Like any drug, an ACE inhibitor is likely to have some side effects.
+They may include:

-- Red, itchy skin rash.
+- Red, itchy skin or rash.
 Contact your doctor; do not treat the rash yourself.

 - Dizziness, lightheadedness or faintness upon rising.
 This side effect may be strongest after the first dose, especially if you have been taking a diuretic (water pill).
 Get up more slowly.
 Contact your doctor if these symptoms persist or are severe.